 (Models: Dandie Doyle, Kate Kubala, Heather Sanford, Mechelle Gonzales, Rachel Theobald, and Jordan Schiappa)

-A subsequent dream of the model wearing one of artist Polly van der Glas’s “facebags” became the catalyst for the costume in these photos.
-Similarly to the ploy of shadows in tronies, the woman’s face is totally covered here leaving the expression to be found on the mask itself, which might be indicative of what the character is thinking.
-However, the fact that the figure is masked reveals to us that she embodies the skill of looking inward in contemplation.
+A subsequent dream of the model wearing one of artist Polly van der Glas’s “facebags” became the catalyst for the these photos.
+Similarly to the ploy of shadows in tronies, the woman’s face is totally covered here leaving the expression to be found on the mask itself, which might be indicative of what she is representing or feeling such as in the warrior-like characterization on the mask in organ of corti, where she is standing confidently.
+If one can overlook the alarming, almost grotesque images, the fact that the figure wears masks with no way to look outwards, reveals to us that she embodies the skill of looking inward in contemplation.
 Perhaps even better able to communicate with the child in her womb.
 Angelovski then, has shown in these images a potent connection between spirit and flesh, not only of one’s self, but with others.
-What better archetype to embody this ideal than a mother?
+What better archetype to embody this ideal than a mother, a woman who is willing to sacrifice so much in life and become so vulnerable for her child-to-be?
+Yet, the images exude a dark eroticism not normally shown in connection with motherhood, placing them in a uniquely powerful position amongst portraits of mothers.

 (in collaboration with her brother, Andrés